 Well-known since the early 1940s, and still enormously popular today, and the Centec 2, 2A, 2B and 2C (and less well-known 3 and 4 Series and Automil) milling machines were originally manufactured by the Central Tool & Equipment Company at the "Centec Works" in Maylands Avenue, Hemel Hempstead, Hertfordshire, England.
 An earlier address, and one that appears on the maker's plates of some early models including the belt-drive Model 2A, was Church Terrace, Richmond, Surrey.
 This was the site of the Sunbeam Works, and is shown in contemporary Trade Directories as having been occupied by Centec from 1940 until 1956.
 The building still stands, only partially redeveloped and with part of it housing yet another service "industry" - a Tai restaurant.

-Unfortunately, all the serial number data for Centec millers is far from complete.
-The factory never issued complete lists and only US-based "Serial Number" book publishers give any information - and I suspect that was given grudgingly by the makers.
-It's not unusual to find wide variations on what is shown below.
+Unfortunately, the serial number data for Centec millers is far from complete; the factory never issued complete lists and only US-based "Serial Number" book publishers give any information - and that, I suspect, given its paucity, was given only grudgingly.
+Hence, it's not unusual to find wide variations on what is shown below:

 Serial Numbers recorded are, for the No. 2

 Serial Numbers for the 2B